Elmehdidebug/Scarping-theguardian/README.md

 ### Prerequisites
 You must have installed:
-Scrapy.
+.Scrapy.
-pymongo.
+.pymongo.
-dnspython.
+.dnspython.
-Flask (for API).
+.Flask (for API).

 ### Project Structure
 This project has four major parts :